-Exhausted from trying out different operating systems on your old rig to make it work like its glory days and enjoy it for a few more years?
+Are you exhausted from trying different operating systems on your old rig to make it work like its glory days and enjoy it for a few more years?
 Well, don’t throw your old computer yet.
-To help you out and reincarnate your aging silicone-based friend, I’ve cherry-picked the best Linux for the old laptop to revive that decades-old machine with low system resources!
+To help you reincarnate your aging silicone-based friend, I’ve cherry-picked the best Linux for the old laptop to revive that decades-old machine with low system resources!

 These lightweight Linux distros provide a lag-free computing experience with an appealing graphical interface that not only does run blazing fast but is also small, secure, and enriched with features.